paketo-buildpacks/paketo-website/content/docs/howto/php.md

 ### Set the Composer version
-To define a version of composer to use, set `BP_COMPOSER_VERSION` at build time.
+To define a version of Composer to use, set `BP_COMPOSER_VERSION` at build time.
 A supported version must be provided, the supported versions can be found on the Paketo Composer [releases page][release/composer].
 With the `pack` CLI this looks like